amient/affinity/README.md

 # Development

-The codebase is split into core which is the general purpose library for this architecture and an example application which uses the core library.
+The codebase is split into several modules:

+ - `core` is the main scala library with js-avro extension (Scala)
+ - `examples/..` contain example applications of the core library (Scala)
+ - `testutil/..` system test utilities (see examples for usage) (Scala)
+ - `kafka_0.10` module with kafka storage and confluent schema provider (Scala)
+ - `mapdb` module with MapDb implementation of the MemStore (Java)
+ - `rocksdb` module with RocksDb implementation of the MemStore (Java)
+ - `ws-client/` custom web socket with avro support written (Java)

 The following core features are already in place:

  - HTTP Interface is completely async done with Akka Http.